Hsnmhmd/Applied_ML/P2-Car Class Prediction/Readme.md

 	-Line Charts

 # Conclusion #
-	* List item * Increasing the amount of data to train the model with increases the accuracy score.
+	* Increasing the amount of data to train the model with increases the accuracy score. *
 	* Different shuffles of data result in different results *
 	* Using Different metrics for calculating the distance may result in slight changes in the output *
 	* The best k value is dependent on the data *